Tracing the Trace Anomaly of Dense Matter inside Neutron Stars: Introduction

+It has recently been suggested that the normalized QCD trace anomaly $\Delta$ is a more comprehensive quantity than $c_s^2$ and provides a new measure of conformality \cite{fujimotoTraceAnomalySignature2022} (see, e.g., \cite{Marczenko_2023,Jimenez_2024,Cai_2025} for some recent work).
 In massless QCD, conformal symmetry implies that the trace of the energy-momentum tensor vanishes.
 However, due to the running of the coupling constant and the presence of mass terms, this symmetry is broken, leading to a non-zero trace.
 In \cite{fujimotoTraceAnomalySignature2022}, it is proposed to measure the trace anomaly by defining

 where the numerator in the definition is the trace of the energy-momentum tensor and the denominator is a normalization factor used to make $\Delta$ dimensionless\footnote{We shall simply refer to $\Delta$ as the trace anomaly rather than the more appropriate term, the normalized trace anomaly.}.
 It is noted that $\Delta=0$ at asymptotically high densities, where QCD regains conformal symmetry.
 However, in the density range relevant to NSs, $\Delta$ is only subject to the conditions of thermodynamic stability ($P>0$) and causality ($P \leq \rho$), leading to the allowed range $-2/3 \leq \Delta < 1/3$.
 The speed of sound can be expressed as $c_s^2 =1/3 - \Delta - \rho d\Delta/d\rho$~\cite{fujimotoTraceAnomalySignature2022}, and hence $\Delta = 0$ and $c_s^2=1/3$ in the conformal limit.
 In addition to proposing $\Delta$ as a new measure of conformality, the authors of \cite{fujimotoTraceAnomalySignature2022} also conjecture that $\Delta \geq 0$ in the interiors of NSs.
+However, recent studies suggest that $\Delta$ may cross zero and become negative \cite{Brandes_2025,Fukushima_2025}.
 In this work, we study the correlations between $\Delta$ and various global quantities of NSs, with the aim of exploring the properties of $\Delta$, and hence the dense matter of NSs from observation data.
 Specifically, we shall consider the compactness, moment of inertia, and tidal deformability of NSs because of their great observational relevance and theoretical importance.

 The compactness of a NS is an important quantity because of its connection to the mass and radius of the star.
 It can be obtained directly by measuring the gravitational redshift of the spectral lines at the surface of a NS \cite{cottamGravitationallyRedshiftedAbsorption2002}.
 It can also be obtained if the mass and radius of a NS can be measured simultaneously, as demonstrated by recent mass-radius observations for PSR J0740+6620 \cite{Miller_nicer2021,Riley_2021} and PSR J0030+0451 \cite{Miller_nicer2019,Riley_2019} by NICER mission.
 On the other hand, the second quantity we considered, the moment of inertia, actually contains richer information about the mass distribution inside a NS, potentially providing more information about the EOS.
 It can be measured through the spin-orbit coupling on the orbital motion of binary pulsar systems \cite{kramerDoublePulsarSystem2009}.
 Specifically, the moment of inertia of PSR J0737-3039A is expected to be measurable to about 10\% accuracy \cite{lattimerConstrainingEquationState2005,Hu_Huanchen2020}.